 This is my favorite time of year.
-We’ve been enjoying warm weather in the 70’s and sometimes 80’s and for me, that means one thing… travel.
+We’ve been enjoying warm weather in the ’70s and sometimes 80’s and for me, that means one thing… travel.
 I took off last weekend on a road trip to check out a couple of places in Georgia I’ve been wanting to revisit.
-Our first stop was High Falls State Park.
+Our first stop was High Falls, State Park.
 There are many reasons why I recommend a weekend at this park.
 I love hiking here because it’s so scenic and beautiful.
-I’m looking forward to Paws on the Falls which will take place next weekend and again April 29th.
-You might remember my recent post where I made a set of DIY personalized dog food dishes for the event.
+I’m looking forward to Paws on the Falls which will take place next weekend and again on April 29th.
 Another event we’re planning to attend at High Falls is the 4th Annual Glow-N-Dark Easter Egg Hunt Saturday, Apr 15th.

 We enjoyed a picnic by the water and Abby wanted to have what she calls a “real picnic” which is to sit on the ground versus using the handy picnic tables scattered all around the park.
 I obliged her of course.